Jon Erice

-Ion 'Jon' Erice Domínguez (born 3 November 1986) is a Spanish professional footballer who plays for UD Mutilvera as a midfielder.
+Ion "Jon" Erice Domínguez (born 3 November 1986) is a Spanish former professional footballer who played as a midfielder.
+He is the manager of Primera Federación club Arenas de Getxo.

-Club career
+Playing career

 Erice was born in Pamplona, Navarre.
 A CA Osasuna youth graduate, he appeared in a total of nine first-team games in his first two seasons, the first coming on 1 April 2007 in a 0–0 La Liga home draw against Sevilla FC (90 minutes played).
 He finished the following campaign on loan to Segunda División's Málaga CF, contributing five matches to the Andalusia side's top-flight return.

 In 2008–09 Erice was loaned again, now to SD Huesca, newly promoted to the second division.
-He was released in January 2009, signing a one and a half-year contract with Segunda División B club Cádiz CF although a loan was initially projected, making ten appearances for another promotion.
+He was released in January 2009, signing a one-and-a-half-year contract with Segunda División B club Cádiz CF although a loan was initially projected, making ten appearances for another promotion.

 Erice was an undisputed starter throughout the 2009–10 season – 36 games, 2,696 minutes – but Cádiz were immediately relegated after finishing 19th.
-After returning to the second tier with Real Oviedo in 2015, he terminated his contract after four years at the Estadio Carlos Tartiere, two of them as team captain; one month before, he faced a supporter in one of the most populous streets in Oviedo.
+He returned to the second tier with Real Oviedo in 2015, terminating his contract after four years at the Estadio Carlos Tartiere, two of them as team captain; one month before, he faced a supporter in one of the most populous streets in Oviedo.

-On 2 August 2017, Erice signed a two-year deal with fellow division two side Albacete Balompié.
-The 32-year-old moved to the Major League Soccer's Vancouver Whitecaps FC on 22 January 2019, parting by mutual consent one year later before the start of the new season and immediately returning to his previous club on a six-month deal.
+On 2 August 2017, Erice signed a two-year deal with fellow second-division side Albacete Balompié.
+The 32-year-old moved to the Major League Soccer with the Vancouver Whitecaps FC on 22 January 2019, parting by mutual consent one year later before the start of the new season and immediately returning to his previous employers on a six-month deal.

+Erice subsequently represented Hércules CF in the third level and UD Mutilvera in the Segunda Federación.

+Coaching career

+On 9 November 2022, Erice retired and immediately became manager of his last club.
+He avoided relegation in his only season, then took over fellow fourth-tier CD Manchego Ciudad Real on 30 June 2023.

+Erice replaced the sacked Carlos Cura at the helm of Primera Federación team CF Rayo Majadahonda on 23 December 2023.
+He was himself dismissed the following March, with the side in last position of their group.

+On 28 June 2024, Erice was appointed at Club Recreativo Granada, recently relegated to division four.
+On 5 February 2025, he was fired.

+On 13 June 2025, Erice became head coach of Arenas Club de Getxo in place of Ibai Gómez.